proxmox/proxmox-backup/docs/backup-client.rst

   keep keys ordered and in a place that is separate from the contents being backed up.
 It can happen, for example, that you back up an entire system, using a key on that system.
-If the system then becomes inaccessible for any reason and needs to be restored, this will not be possible as the encryption key will be lost along with the broken system.
+If the system then becomes inaccessible for any reason and needs to be restored, this will not be possible, as the encryption key will be lost along with the broken system.

 It is recommended that you keep your master key safe, but easily accessible, in